generated: 2025-10-31 07:04:57

 Organizer: Sergio Rey, San Diego State University

-Chair: Elijah Knaap, University of California - Irvine
+Chairs: Elijah Knaap, University of California - Irvine; Wei Kang, University of California Riverside;

 • Economic Impact of Transitioning from Annual to Perennial Wheat : Regional Input Output Analysis in Salina, Kansas River Basin Sergio Rey, San Diego State University; and Kwasi Asomani, San Diego State University